 But there is one more thrilling event coming up next year in June.
 The Pink Apollo event, when Geoff Wilson and his team will put everything on the line to break the world altitude record by hot air balloon.

 The team will attempt to break the 40,000 ft mark in a standard non-pressured balloon.
 This event will include two world records where three wing-suiters will exit the aircraft when passing through 38,000 ft to break the world distance record by wingsuit.

-My experience was very positive and had fun with Murray’s super efficient team, who very kindly offered a lift to bring me and my bike on time to a bike ride adventure on the same morning.
+My experience was very positive, and I had fun with Murray’s super-efficient team, who very kindly offered a lift to bring me and my bike on time to a bike ride adventure on the same morning.

-If you plan to visit the Gold Coast read about my solo road trip of the Gold Coast Hinterland
+If you plan to visit the Gold Coast, read about my Gold Coast Hinterland solo road trip.

 Share these photos on Pinterest!

 Here is a list of trip planning resources that I use to plan all my trips to Australia.

 First published in 2018, last updated in Jan 2021